 Phoebe smiles.
 'Of course, I don't mind.
 It could be fun.'

 She reaches the rundown white brick building a bit late, and Phoebe isn't waiting for her.
 She sits on the poorly painted, white cement steps.
-The wind blows hard and cold enough to provoke a spiritual shiver, and the clouds fly past as if caught in a strong current.
+The wind blows hard and cold enough to make a ghost shiver, and the clouds fly past as if caught in a strong current.
 An unusually large click beetle makes its way across the sidewalk and she watches it.
 She stands back up, planning to grab the beetle and examine it like she often does with the insects in her apartment, but before she can even take a step it crawls over a gutter grate and disappears down the drain.
 What a stupid creature.

 Mae starts walking home when, a few doors away from the dentist office, a girl scream.
 Curious, she follows the sound to an alleyway near the end of the street.
 There, she sees Phoebe, face shoved against the bricks and tights around her knees.
 A man is holding her by her hair and touching her.
 Each time she cries out, he slams her head into the bricks.
 Her face is smeared with blood, tears and snot, and her hoarse whimpering reminds Mae of the noises she once heard a hog make when her brother beat it with a slop bucket for getting mud on his favourite shirt.
 He really wasn't made for ranch work, she muses.